cjsxb/PythonChessAI/README.md

 ### SalmonSpaghetti is trying the best to improve with some cheeky puzzles.
 Next things to implement is:
 - **Move Depth**: SalmonSpaghetti does not look past depth1/2
 - **Piece Value**: The bot will trade a queen for a bishop, they do not know any better
 - **Bitboards**: SalmonSpaghetti does not have eyes.
-They are spaghetti.
+It is spaghetti.
 We will give them eyes soon.